April 15, 2026

 In fact, our firm has recovered over $100 million for California employees.
 That includes trial wins against government employers, class actions involving thousands of employees, and cases where one person took on a company that assumed they would walk away.
 You can see specific results on our accomplishments page.

-The questions below cover what California employees most often search for after losing a job.
+The questions below cover what California employees most often search for after losing their job.
 If we did not cover your situation here, a free consultation with Frontier Law Center is the fastest way to get a straight answer.

 Can I Sue My Employer for Wrongful Termination Even If I Was an At-Will Employee in California?